 However, the condition of vanishing $\varepsilon$ lefts a notable gap to achieve the quantum channel version of Stein's lemma.
 Unlike state discrimination, the dynamic feature of quantum channels raises challenging difficulties in determining the optimal discrimination scheme as we have to handle the additional optimization of the input states and the non-i.i.d. structure of the testing states.
 To fill the gap, it requires a deeper understanding and analysis on the error exponent in hypothesis testing of quantum channels.
-The solution could promptly advance our understanding of quantum channel discrimination, the resource theory of asymmetric distinguishability for quantum channels, and the related field of quantum metrology~\cite{Pirandola2018a,Braun2018,Degen2017}.
-Beyond the quantum channel Stein's lemma, there is an emergence of various channel divergences for analyzing different regimes of quantum channel discrimination.
-How to unify the channel divergences and the discrimination regimes in a consistent framework is desirable for better understanding the manipulation of quantum channels.
+The solution could promptly advance our understanding of quantum channel discrimination, quantum communication~\cite{Wang2017d,Wang2017a,Fang2018,fang2021geometric}, and the related field of quantum metrology~\cite{Pirandola2018a,Braun2018,Degen2017}.
+Beyond the quantum channel Stein's lemma, various channel divergences have emerged to analyze different regimes of quantum channel discrimination.
+Establishing a unified framework that encompasses these divergences and discrimination regimes is a desirable step toward a deeper understanding of the manipulation and operational characterization of quantum channels.